russdanner/plugin-studio-mediaconvert-clip/README.md

-# Canned Search Crafter Studio
+# Canned Search for Crafter Studio
 - Add as many pre-configured search short cuts to your sidebar as you like
+  - Configure the icon, title, visibility roles and search presets for each shortcut

 # Installation